-Chili is one of the easiest recipes to make yourself.
-Vegetarian chili is convenient because I always have canned tomatoes and beans in the house.
+This Plant-based Chili recipe is one of the easiest recipes to make yourself.
+Vegetarian chili from scratch is convenient because I always have canned tomatoes and beans in the house.

-There is nothing like a hot bowl of chili on a cold winter’s day.
+There is nothing like a hot bowl of whole food plant-based chili on a cold winter’s day.
 Throw in some peppers and extra spices for a kick of heat and you’ve really got a healthy dish to keep you warm.

 When I mention changing up the veggies to fit the season, it’s just simple swaps like:

 One of my favorite things to cook chili in is a enamel cast iron Dutch oven pot.
-It allows for great caramelization of onions and veggies without over burning or sticking.
+It allows for great caramelizing of onions and veggies without burning or sticking.
 The ingredients cook a bit faster and just really stew together well.